DmitryLitvintsev/enstore2cta/docs/example_migration.rst

  (2 rows)

-This is solved by simply truncating coment string to 1000 before inserting.
+This is solved by simply truncating comment string to 1000 before inserting.